immcantation/scoper/docs/topics/hierarchicalClones.md

 inferred clones should be split by the light/short chain (IGK, IGL, TRA, TRG) following heavy/long chain clustering, which is governed by the `split_light` argument.

-In single-cell mode, clonal clustering will not be performed on data were cells are assigned multiple heavy/long chain sequences (IGH, TRB, TRD).
+In single-cell mode, clonal clustering will not be performed on data where cells are assigned multiple heavy/long chain sequences (IGH, TRB, TRD).
 If observed, the operation will exit and return an error message.
 Cells that lack a heavy/long chain sequence (i.e., cells with light/short chains only) will be assigned a `clone_id` of `NA`.